 When you are tired, you are more likely to make poor food choices, so getting more sleep can make a huge difference to your food intake, plus who doesn’t want more time to rest?!

-This one can feel like a really big step, so use The Scramble’s online meal planning service to eliminate all the guess-work and stress.
+This one can feel like a really big step, so use The Scramble’s meal plans to eliminate all the guess-work and stress.
 The Scramble is full of recipes you can be sure are healthy and simple to prepare.
-Sign up for a two-week free trial now and let us do the work for you.

 Have you found simple actions you can take to make life just a little healthier and happier?
 I’d love to hear about them in the comments!